tamimaiwashe/hl7-2.5-segment-tree/README.md

 ## Legend
 Required fields in a segment are marked in **bold** and with a reddish background.
-Repeatable fields have an round arrow icon next to them.
+Repeatable fields have a round arrow icon next to them.

 ## Issues
 Please contact Tami Maiwashe (tmaiwashe@csir.co.za) if you encounter any bugs or would like to suggest more features for the tree.